eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 <sup><sub>Note: Cue in jeopardy from JUDGMENT/JUDGE EYES</sub></sup>

-As Cisila stepped out of the bookstore, her shift being over, her phone rang.
+The next day, after Cisila stepped out of the bookstore, her shift being over once more, her phone rang.
 A call.
 She pulled her phone out of her pocket and looked at the caller.
 It was one of her few actual friends, Kasey.
 She answered the call and held her phone up to the side of her head, "Yo?"
 Cisila said.
 "I've got something to show you, Cisi."
 Kasey said, sounding rather tired.
 More tired than Cisila, maybe.
 "What's up?"
 She asked.
 Kasey took a good moment to respond, "Uh...well," Cisila could hear the sifting of papers, "I found something you might want to look into."
 Kasey finally said.
 Kasey was a detective, and, unlike most claiming to be a detective, actually had her own business.
 She didn't get many jobs under that business, but whatever she did get, it was enough to keep her afloat.
 "Alright.
 Should I head over?"
 Cisila asked, looking around the block.
 "Yeah, that'd be nice."
 Kasey responded.
 Cisila started heading down the sidewalk, heading for the building where Kasey lived- and also where her detective business was located.
 "Can you...maybe explain this a bit, though?"
 Cisila asked.
 "Kind of improptu."
 She added.
 "Yeah, sorry," Kasey said, "It's something that might concern you- and I'm kinda worried someone might end up pinning it on you-" She paused, "...that is to say, V, sorry."
 She added.
 Kasey was the only one who knew, other than Dani, what Cisila did at night.
 "Right."
 Cisila said.
 "Who's it concern?"
 Kasey sharply inhaled over the phone, "So, you know how you asked me to locate all three leaders of the syndicates in the city?"
 She explained.
 "I found them.
 And one of them definitely matches your description."
 Cisila felt her stomach rise.
 "Really?"
 She said.
 "Y- Yeah."
 Kasey mumbled, "Thing is...it seems like he was murdered.
 A couple hours ago."
 Cisila's face fell.
 She picked up her pace down the sidewalk, "Why?" she asked, trying to sort this out in her head.
 "Why do you think I'm telling you?!
 You're the only one who was looking for him.
 Someone must have caught onto that somehow."
 Kasey said.
 "That's a bit of a stretch."
 Cisila said through gritted teeth, "It could just be a coincidence.
 And if it is, *fuck."* she spat that last word out with a malicious tone.
 "Where's the body?"
 Cisila asked.
 Kasey took a moment to respond.
 "Pretty close to your apartment.
 I was going to ask you to go take a look.
 I can send the address."
 She said. *Gah.* Cisila thought. *That man was my only lead on why my mother was killed- forget the other two, he shot first.
 And one of them didn't even shoot.* She believed that PALMER-EDEN had hired the syndicates to murder her mother in cold blood.
 The question was why.
 Why bother with organized crime at all?
 She knew why her mother had been killed...but the reason for choosing the syndicates eluded her.
 And she had a feeling it would continue to.
 "I'll go now."
 Cisila relented, slowing down.
 She turned a corner and headed for the subway.
 "This is bad."
 She mumbled.
 "No kidding..."
 Kasey said.
 "Keep me updated.
 Get pictures.
 Y'know the drill at this point, right?"
 Kasey suddenly blurted.
 Cisila sighed, "Yeah.
 No problem."
 She ducked down into the subway, hung up on Kasey, rushed down the steps and waited for a train to arrive.

 Her mind was racing at the possibilities.
 Someone had murdered an important underworld figure.
 It was entirely possible this was just some kind of dispute.
 But it was also possible that it could've been because she was looking for him. *Either of these are possible.
 Or it could be something completely different.* She couldn't shake the feeling that it was because she was looking for the man- her memory of his face was as clear as day.
 Cisila knew she'd seen it again in Chicago.
 She could've gotten to him, and forced the information out of him.
 But if he was dead, her chance was gone.
 It would be back to square one unless she could figure out why he was murdered.
 And who did it.
 If it was connected to her, then it might have been PALMER-EDEN.
 She knew their track record, and she thought they were tying up loose ends.
 A clean murder staged to look like a gang shootout was her first thought as she boarded the train.
 It felt as though the ride took *ages,* but in reality, it was only a few minutes.
 Cisila stepped off the train and rushed back up the steps and out of the subway. *Almost there.* She thought, now almost sprinting down the sidewalk past her apartment.
 She whipped out her phone again and checked Kasey's message, making her way to the address.
 Cisila slid to a stop at the address, looking up at the building.
 It was another apartment complex.
 The interior lobby looked fine, but then her eyes flicked over to an alleyway between the apartments and another building.
 Cautiously, she took a step towards the alleyway, and peeked in.
 It was a surprisingly wide alleyway, filled with trash cans, dumpsters, and trash bags.
 Police tape had been put up at the entrance.
 But at the end...Cisila squinted.
 In the shadows, it looked as though there was a body slumped against the wall.
 And a *lot* of blood.
 Far too much. *...That doesn't look like it was a fight.* Had PALMER-EDEN given up on being sly?
 She stepped into the alleyway slowly, ducking under the police tape, and taking careful steps towards the body.
 And as she got closer, and closer...it stopped looking like PALMER-EDEN's work.
 It stopped looking like a gang fight.
 The body looked as though it was torn apart.